SunjidaAkter/SunjidaAkter/README.md

 <!--  - 🌱 I’m currently learning Data Structure & Algorithm -->
 <!--  - 👯 I’m looking to collaborate with other Developers -->
 <!--  - 🤔 I’m looking for help with Problem Solving -->
- - 💬 Ask me about Web Development
+ - 💬 Ask me about Backend Development
  - 📫 How to reach me: **sanjidabintesayid7@gmail.com**
  - ⚡ Fun fact: I love to sleep on my computer desk
 <!--  - 😄 Pronouns: She/Her</br> -->